clydejallorina/CTF-Writeups/dCTF/Web/Discord PingPong/README.md

 ## Exfiltrating the flag

 Now that we have the API key that the bot uses to communicate with Discord, we can now spoof ourselves as the bot.
-We can write our own bot that reads every message from every channel to get the flag, but in this case I got pretty lazy and decided to use [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) to simply pull the messages out of every channel that the bot can see.
+We can write our own bot that reads every message from every channel to get the flag, but in this case someone has already made a great tool!
+We can use [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) to simply pull the messages out of every channel that the bot can see.

 Upon exporting the messages for the server "`Totally not a server with a flag in it`" in the text channel "`#there-is-no-flag-in-here-move-along`", we can finally read the flag: